Lileu/bamazon/README.md

 * run bamazon.sql in MySQL Workbench to create database

 ---
-## Outline
+## Application outline
-1. Products available for purchase will be displayed.
+1. User will be welcomed and products available for purchase will be displayed.
 2. User will be prompted to select a product to purchase and number of units to be purchased.
 3. The application will check the available inventory -
    a) if there is sufficient stock, the user will be shown the total cost and the database will be updated to reflect the reduction in stock.